-- Ensure helmets are on and chin straps fastened. - Check that the risers are not twisted. - Look to see the trimmers are properly set to neutral (white stitching). - Check the brake handle and brake lines are free and not twisted. - Confirm nothing will get in propeller's way. - Center your trike relative to the wing (all lines same tension). - Check wind direction. - Check for obstacles or tripping hazards on the ground. - Identify free airspace. - Look out for obstructions in the direction of desired flight path.
+- Ensure helmet is on and chin strap fastened. - Attach speed bar system and connect properly. - Check that the risers are not twisted. - Look to see the trimmers are properly set to neutral (white stitching). - Check the brake handle and brake lines are free and not twisted. - Confirm nothing will get in propeller's way. - Centre yourself relative to the wing (all lines same tension). - Test engine to deliver full power. - Check wind direction. - Check for obstacles or tripping hazards on the ground. - Identify free airspace. - Look out for obstructions in the direction of desired flight path.

 When laying out the glider, the wind direction must be observed for a successful launch.
 The canopy should be orientated into the wind so both sides are loaded symmetrically.
 The glider should be arranged in a semicircle (horseshoe) against the wind.
-This ensures that the A-lines in the center section of the canopy will be tensioned before the wing tips.
+This ensures that the A-lines in the centre section of the canopy will be tensioned before the wing tips.
 Doing this inflates the canopy evenly and allows for an easy launch in the desired direction.